aregtech/areg-sdk/README.md

 ## Examples[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#examples)

-There are various [examples](https://github.com/aregtech/areg-sdk/tree/master/examples/) to demonstrate features of the AREG communication engine.
-The examples are part of SDK and are listed in the [examples/README.md](https://github.com/aregtech/areg-sdk/blob/master/examples/README.md) document.
+The [examples](./examples/) are part of AREG SDK and they illustrate the use of AREG framework objects, use of logs, and creation of **Local** and **Public** services.
+Visit [examples](./examples/README.md) to see the list of demonstrated applications and features of the AREG communication engine.

 <div align="right">[ <a href="#table-of-contents">↑ Back to top ↑</a> ]</div>